adarshkv159/ai-demos/01-object_detection/readme.md

     3: 'motorcycle',
     4: 'airplane',
     5: 'bus',
-    # ... add more as needed
+    # Add more as needed
 }
-🔁 Must match the model’s class indices.
+🔁 Make sure these match the classes used in your .tflite model.

-🎯 What You'll See
-✅ Real-time Output
+🎯 Output
-🟥 Bounding Boxes
+🟥 Bounding boxes

-🏷️ Class Labels
+🏷️ Class labels

-📊 FPS and Inference Time
+📈 FPS (frames per second)

+⏱️ Inference time per frame

-💬 Console Example
+📟 Console Output Example
 text
 Copy
 Edit
 Detection: (84, 130)-(210, 310) Label: person
 FPS: 26  Inference: 15ms
-🪟 Display
+🖼️ Display
-A window shows the video feed with object detections.
+A window shows the annotated video stream in real time.

-Press q to exit.
+Press q to quit.

-🔁 Under the Hood
+⚙️ Internal Processing Flow
-Open video source (camera or file)
+Initialize video source (camera or file)

-Load .tflite model (optionally with delegate)
+Load TFLite model (with or without delegate)

-Resize frame to model input size
+Preprocess frame (resize to 300×300)

 Run inference

+Postprocess:

-Parse output:
+Parse output tensors

-Get bounding boxes & labels
+Draw bounding boxes

-Draw overlays
+Map class indices to labels

-Show FPS & timing
+Display frame with FPS and timing

-Loop till you quit
+Repeat until exit

-💡 Tips & Tricks
+💡 Tips
-Use quantized TFLite models (uint8) for NPU/GPU compatibility.
+✅ Use quantized models (uint8) for better hardware compatibility

-For NXP i.MX8MP, use libvx_delegate.so to run inference on the NPU.
+🚀 For NXP i.MX8MP, use libvx_delegate.so to run on the NPU

-Improve FPS by:

-Reducing video resolution

-Choosing lighter models

-Using efficient delegates
+📏 Adjust input size/resolution to balance accuracy and performance

-Let me know if you'd like this saved as a file or turned into a GitHub Gist!
+Let me know if you’d like this saved to a file (README.md) or want a GitHub-ready preview!